mootools/mootools-more/Docs/Interface/Keyboard.Extras.md

 * (*object*) A new instance of [Keyboard][]

-Keyboard Method: addDescriptors {#Keyboard:addDescriptors}
+Keyboard Method: addShortcuts {#Keyboard:addShortcuts}
 ----------------------------------------

-Same as addDescriptor but can send many as key, value pairs.
+Same as addShortcut but can send many as key, value pairs.

 ### Syntax

-	myKeyboard.addDescriptor({
+	myKeyboard.addShortcut({
 		'save', {
     	'keys': 'ctrl+s',
     	'description': 'Save the current document',